 Wound management is an ever-present challenge for health professionals as risk factors for acute and chronic wounds become more and more prevalent in the population.
 Prevention and care planning require a strong foundation in the principles of wound management and evidence-based clinical practice.

-wound assessment and care planning
+assessment and care planning for acute, chronic, and surgical wounds

 You will have access to the Orientation to Online Learning course.
 This self-paced orientation will help prepare you for the Wound Management for Health Professionals Level I online course.
 The resources and activities in the orientation will help you learn to navigate the online learning platform, access University resources and become confident learning online.